survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 There are three important changes:

 * Methods where we need to refer to `this` have been bound using a property initializer.
 An alternative way to achieve this would have been to `bind` at `render` or at `constructor`.
+See the *Language Features* appendix for more details.
 * `notes: () => NoteStore.getNotesByIds(notes)` - Our new getter is used to filter `notes`.
 * `addNote`, `deleteNote` - These operate now based on the new logic we specified.
 Note that we trigger `detachFromLane` before `delete` at `deleteNote`.
 Otherwise we may try to render non-existent notes.
 You can try swapping the order to see warnings.